markbastian/clojure-club/README.md

 **Note that you may not use eval or resolve.**

-I haven't spend much time thinking about *advanced* aspects of this problem, but for bonus points you might want to try the following:
+I haven't spent much time thinking about *advanced* aspects of this problem, but for bonus points you might want to try the following:
  * Add transcendental functions (sin, cos, etc.)
  * Take a look at symbolic differentiation (This may be extra extra out of scope, just